 Import Duty Costs

 The import duty is calculated on what is known as the CIF value.
-This is the Cost of the car plus the Insurance premium for its journey by ship, plus the sea freight charges.
+This is the cost of the car plus the insurance premium for its journey by ship, plus the sea freight charges.
 100% electric vehicles and hybrid vehicles are charged at a different rate depending on their CIF value.
 100% electric vehicles are charged a maximum of 10% of their CIF and hybrid vehicles are charged a maximum of 15% of their landed CIF.
 All pick-up trucks, unless hybrid and electric, are rated at 29.5%.

 CIF up to CI$20,000 = 29.5%